 Students enter the program with a variety of experiences and interests (curricular, pedagogical, psychological, philosophical, etc.) related to mathematics education.
 While enrolled in the program, they become immersed in research, work with faculty and other students on projects, develop and carry out their own projects, and network with other members of the mathematics education research community.
 And as they do these things, they complete coursework focused on research in mathematics teaching, learning, and curriculum that prepares them for these scholarly activities.
 As many of our students have experience teaching mathematics at the elementary, secondary, and college levels, their research has the benefit of being grounded in, and applicable to, practice.

-Along with the PhD in Mathematics Education, the mathematics department also offers the following options for graduate study: Mathematics with a concentration in Mathematics Education, Mathematics with a concentration in Pure & Applied Mathematics, a combined BS/MS Mathematics with a concentration in Pure & Applied Mathematics, and Mathematics (Combined BS/MAT),
+Along with the PhD in Mathematics Education, the mathematics department also offers the following options for graduate study: Mathematics with a concentration in Mathematics Education, Mathematics with a concentration in Pure and Applied Mathematics, a combined BS/MS Mathematics with a concentration in Pure and Applied Mathematics, and Mathematics (Combined BS/MAT),

 Please refer to our programs of study page for a comprehensive list of all of the graduate programs offered within the university.